scottlamb/moonfire-nvr/README.md

 Both kinds of state are intended to be accessed only by Moonfire NVR itself.
-However, the interface for adding new cameras is not yet written, so you will have to manually create the database and insert cameras with the `sqlite3` command line tool prior to starting Moonfire NVR.
+However, the interface for adding new cameras is not yet written, so you will have to manually insert cameras with the `sqlite3` command line tool prior to starting Moonfire NVR.

 Manual commands would look something like this: